ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

 ---
 date: 2023-03-02 16:07:44 -0500
 title: 'Season 24 Power Rankings: Preseason'
-author: 'Aaron Sayama - Well, footballers, the long wait is over and we’re set to meet on Sunday!
+author: 'Aaron S. - Well, footballers, the long wait is over and we’re set to meet on Sunday!
 First games are on at 9am!
-But a lot has happened since we last
-  met:  For the straights—Avatar came back into theaters.
+But a lot has happened since we last met:  For the straights—Avatar came back into theaters.
 But for us queer-identified folks?
-Well, M3GAN became the gay icon and on-screen representation we so desperately needed; Ariana DeBose delivered HIGH camp at the BAFTAs; Anetra on Drag Race taught us that we need to spell our names using the number of letters and vowels; it became clear that (fictional) lesbian icon Lydia Tár should be in jail; and, Rihanna gave us nothing and everything during the Super Bowl while confirming that we are most definitely not getting the album.
+  Well, M3GAN became the gay icon and on-screen representation we so desperately needed;
+  Ariana DeBose delivered HIGH camp at the BAFTAs; Anetra on Drag Race taught us that we need to spell our names using the number of letters and vowels; it became clear that (fictional) lesbian icon Lydia Tár should be in jail; and, Rihanna gave us nothing and everything during the Super Bowl while confirming that we are most definitely not getting the album.
 At this point, you’ve been to TAP, you’ve met your teammates, you’ve maybe practiced with them, and you’ve gotten the sense that the GroupMe is either going to be super fun or a snooze.
 As you get ready for Sunday, you take a look at your schedule and begin to wonder about the competition.
 Well, let’s look at these preseason rankings!'
 season: 24
 week: 0
 rankings: